TejasShinkar12/Eat-Fit-1/docs/flow.md

 1.  **User:** Navigates to Recipe Generator.
 2.  **Frontend:** Optionally displays current inventory (from a prior fetch or fetches fresh data).
 Sends request (`/generate_recipe`) to Backend, including the user's current inventory item names and their fitness goal (gain/lose/maintain).
 3.  **Backend (FastAPI):** Receives inventory list and goal.
-Formulates a prompt for the Text Generation ML Service: "Generate a healthy recipe using: [item1, item2, ...] for someone trying to [gain/lose/maintain] weight."
-Sends prompt to the ML Text Generation Service API.
+Formulates a prompt for the Text Generation service: "Generate a healthy recipe using: [item1, item2, ...] for someone trying to [gain/lose/maintain] weight."
+Sends prompt to the GEMINI API via LangChain.
 4.  **ML Text Generation Service:** Receives prompt.
-Uses the Text2Text model to generate a recipe (ingredients list, simple instructions) based on the provided constraints.
+Uses the GEMINI model to generate a recipe (ingredients list, simple instructions) based on the provided constraints.
 Returns the recipe text.
 5.  **Backend (FastAPI):** Receives recipe text.
 Optionally stores it temporarily or permanently (e.g., in a `recipes` table with user_id, timestamp, used_items, generated_text).
 Returns the recipe text to the Frontend.
 6.  **Frontend:** Displays the generated recipe text.